GLP-1 education

 Will GLP-1 medicines work for everyone?

 No. Response and suitability vary.
-ZentraHealth does not guarantee eligibility, prescriptions, medication access, or results.
+ZentraHealth does not guarantee prescriptions, medication access, suitability, or results.

 Can I start GLP-1 without a doctor?